livingdocsIO/release-notes-patch/fixtures/upcoming-release-note-after.md

 title: release-2021-09
 description: Release notes for release-2021-09
 ---

+## PRs to Categorize
-* :new: fix: fixed an editor bug [livingdocs-editor #99 v35.24.3](https://github.com/livingdocsIO/livingdocs-editor/pull/99) :gift:
+* :new: fix: fixed an editor bug [livingdocs-editor #99 v35.24.3](https://github.com/livingdocsIO/livingdocs-editor/pull/99)

 **Attention:** If you skipped one or more releases, please also check the release-notes of the skipped ones.